lipika-chaliha/pdf-rag-agent-n8n-qa/README.md

 - Test steps and expected-result generation
 - Document-grounded responses using RAG
 - AI Agent orchestration using n8n

-> **Note:** These examples demonstrate the intended QA use cases.
-Actual answers depend on the content of the PDF provided to the workflow.

 ## 🧪 Software Testing Use Cases